S. U. Hastings

-Selvin Uriah Hastings (26 September 1916 – 19 September 1991) was the first Jamaican national consecrated as a bishop of the Moravian Church and the first Jamaican to be elected head of the Moravian Church Unity Board.
+Selvin Uriah Hastings CD (26 September 1916 – 19 September 1991) was the first Jamaican national consecrated as a bishop of the Moravian Church and the first Jamaican to be elected head of the Moravian Church Unity Board.

 Early life, education and ministry

 Bishop Hastings was born in Darliston, Westmoreland, Jamaica.
 After attending local schools, he trained at St. Colme's Theological College, Kingston, and in the United Kingdom, before serving the Jamaica Province of the Moravian Church at Springfield in St. Elizabeth, Mizpah in Manchester and Church of the Redeemer and Trinity in Kingston.

 He undertook further training in the United States, gaining a bachelor's degree from Butler University and a master's degree from the Union Theological Seminary.

 Leadership roles

 He was elected to the Provincial Elders' Conference (PEC), the Executive Board of the Moravian Church in Jamaica, in 1951 where he served as president for many years.

 He was consecrated as a Bishop in 1961.

 He served on the board of the Moravian Church Foundation.

 He was appointed as Jamaica's representative on the Executive Board of the Worldwide Moravian Church in 1967, where he served as chairman until 1974 and was General Director from 1972 to 1974.

 He was twice president of the Jamaica Council of Churches, from 1960 to 1963 and again in 1971.

 He was the first chairman of the board of governors of the United Theological College of the West Indies (UTCWI) where he also lectured in homiletics, church history and church administration.